yigitoo/surgical-assistant-robot/README.md

 ---

+bin
+|
+\----> Build directory for our source files.

+---

 server | GoLang Projexy Server for communication with backend server and C++ hardware sender/receiver server.
 |
 \----> main.go | Main file for application server